colindean/talks/_drafts_and_notes/codeandsupply_comp_survey_2022_engine/presentation.md

 ::: notes

 We do a lot of stuff, mostly Meetups and our Online Communities on Slack and YouTube these days.
-Maybe we'll do another 1,500 person conference in a few years.
+Maybe we'll do another 1,500-person conference in a few years.

+The compensation survey is our primary knowledge-sharing project.

 :::